 Do Not Be Anxious

 Someone summoned a nurse, who quickly came to get her.
 When they had left, the remaining ladies asked me to lead them in prayer for her.
-Afterwards, when asked if they wanted to finish the Bible study, they said that they did.
+Afterwards, when I asked if they wanted to resume the Bible study, they all agreed that they did.

-Is any one of you in trouble?
+“Is any one of you in trouble?
 He should pray.
 Is anyone happy?
 Let him sing songs of praise.
 Is any one of you sick?
 He should call the elders of the church to pray over him and anoint him with oil in the name of the Lord.
 And the prayer offered in faith will make the sick person well; the Lord will raise him up.
 If he has sinned, he will be forgiven.
 Therefore confess your sins to each other and pray for each other so that you may be healed.
-The prayer of a righteous man is powerful and effective.
-(James 5:13-16 NIV)
+The prayer of a righteous man is powerful and effective.”
+(James 5:13-16 New International Version)

-One of the ladies remarked, “Wow!
+One of the ladies exclaimed, “Wow!
 I’m floored!”
-The next verse was:

-Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.
-(Philippians 4:6 NIV)
+“Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.”(Philippians 4:6 NIV)

 This Godincidence was not lost on the group – the ladies excitedly chattered about it.
 I feel sure that it had a profound affect on them.
 Because of the Holy Spirit’s perfect timing, our lesson became more real and memorable.